City with world's most expensive housing asks: what to do with 40,000 empty quarantine units? | News Channel 3-12

 But critics have long been skeptical of the local government’s reliance on land premiums, sales and taxes, which account for roughly 20% of its annual revenues.
 Critics say this income stream provides an incentive for it to keep supply tight, limiting what can be done to solve the problem.

-CNN has asked the Hong Kong government whether its revenue from land sales and premiums affects its housing policy, but has not yet received a response.
+CNN asked the Hong Kong government whether its revenue from land sales and premiums affects its housing policy.
+The Development Bureau replied that, “The government is firmly committed to maintaining a steady and sustained land supply through a multi-pronged approach to meet the housing and socio-economic development needs of the community.”

 Many are now calling on the authorities to repurpose the vast Covid quarantine camps the city built during the pandemic to isolate hundreds of thousands of people and which currently lie empty and unused.

-Note: This article has been updated to include a response by Hong Kong’s Development Bureau